North Korea 'Very Far Along' In Developing New Ballistic Missile

 Similarly, its re-entry system for bringing the weapon back to earth could be highly inaccurate in its current design.
 Perfecting an ICBM as a weapon may take several more years.

 Still, Hanham believes that 2017 may be a watershed year for the North.
-Even an unsuccessful ICBM test would send a clear message.
+Even an unsuccessful ICBM test will send a clear message.
 "That's going to be really scary," she says, "not just for the region, but the American public."
-Copyright 2017 NPR.
-To see more, visit http://www.npr.org/.